Things to know before making a Study Room reservation

 - If you would like to request more than one day/time, click “Add to basket” and then click the next date on the calendar to find your next reservation.
 If you are ready to make the reservation, click “Reserve Now.”

-- If you would like to autofill your contact information, input your library card number and PIN/password (usually the last four digits of your telephone number) and click “Find Details.”
+- A library card is not required to reserve a study room.
+If you would like to autofill your contact information, you can input your library card number and PIN/password (usually the last four digits of your telephone number) and click “Find Details.”
 Otherwise, input your information.
 Items with a red asterisk are required.

 - A review of your request will appear.
 Scan the information to be sure it is correct.
 If it is correct, click on the “Reserve” button.
 If it is incorrect, click the “Cancel” button to begin again.